Elorm-t/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task 9 - Learn your times table: A function that prints a nine times-table.

 Task 10- a + b: A function that adds two number.

+Task 11 - 98 Battery Street, the OG: A function that prints numbers from n to 98.